 The technology currently dominating IE is the supervised learning techniques.
-The basic approach is to formulate the IE problem as a pattern classification task; training the classification model on a set of pre-labelled positive and negative examples.
+The basic approach is to formulate the IE problem as a pattern classification task; training the classification model on a set of prelabelled positive and negative examples.
 The positive examples are provided by the labelled (or annotated) entities in the text, the negative examples are provided by the rest of the text.
 The ML systems can either develop models to identify entire entity in a text or to separately identify the positions defining the start and end of the entity.
 The pattern used to classify the examples is formed from the lexical, syntactic or semantic features derived from the text using the preprocessing techniques described above.
-In the training phase examples are then employed to determine the patterns surrounding an entity which can be used in its identification.
+In the training phase examples are extracted from a text by considering a window of features around the entities.
+ML algorithms are then employed to determine the patterns surrounding an entity which can be used in its identification.
 These patterns can then be applied to an un-annotated text to determine the likely placement of an entity; if start and end positions are identified then a process of pairing is used to resolve conflicting annotations.
 There has been a wide range of machine learning algorithms applied to the IE task; in the following sections we will discuss the key approaches.